Take a Few Moments to Plan Now for Your Next Trip With the Kids to Save Money and Headaches

 Minding your sun exposure

-This is especially important if you're going someplace near a beach or with an outdoor pool.
+If you're going someplace near a beach or with an outdoor pool, you'll want to keep an eye on how much you are exposed to the sun.
+Otherwise, you or some of your family members can end up miserable.
 Make sure your kids are putting on sunscreen and wearing protective clothing.
 Sunscreen should be applied about a half hour before heading out and reapplied after coming out of the water.
 Sunscreen is best avoided for babies under six months old, but a small amount can be used if there is no way to avoid the sun.
 Ideally, babies should be kept in the shade and wear lightweight clothing that covers their arms and legs, and use wide brimmed hats that cover their ears.

 Pack any child safety equipment you might need

-Unless you know you're going to have access to a car seat at your destination, don't forget to take yours with you.
-Depending on your child, you may want to pack extra outlet protectors and door knob covers that can keep your little one out of trouble in an unfamiliar place.
+If you are flying to your destination, don't forget to take a car seat for your child to use.
+Depending upon your child, you may want to pack extra outlet protectors and door knob covers that can keep your little one out of trouble in an unfamiliar place.
 Hotels are required to carry cribs for infants, but call first to ensure one will be available and that it meets all current safety standards.
+If using a crib provided by a hotel or even a family member, check that it hasn't been recalled before using it.
+These types of items often get recalled but fail to be removed from service.